-Picabeau is a crescent shaped small shawl, with asymmetrical construction that first increases and then decreases in a gently curved shape.
-The diagonal development is highlighted by regular rows of YOs that swoop across the shawl and create visual movement.
+Picabeau is a crescent shaped small shawl, with asymmetrical construction that first increases and then decreases in a gentle curve.
+The reversible bias shape is highlighted by regular rows of YOs that swoop across the shawl, creating visual movement.
 One luscious skein is all that is required for this versatile and wearable accessory; instructions are given to make the shawl using any amount of yardage.

-Size: one size, approximately 60” along bottom curve and 8” center depth, after blocking.
+Size: 60” along bottom curve and 8” center depth, customizable.

 Other Materials: US 6 24” circular needle; Yarn needle.

 Gauge: 20 st and 40 rows/4” in garter stitch, after blocking.